RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 **To earn a "minus" on your base grade:** Satisfy all the requirements for a base grade except engagement credits.

 Earning both a plus and a minus by doing combinations of the above, results in no modification of the base grade (they "cancel out").
-Doing *both* requirements for the "minus" does not result in any additional modification (i.e. it does not result in a one-letter grade penalty, just a minus).
+Doing *both* requirements for the "plus" does not result in any additional modification (i.e. it does not result in a one-letter grade bonus, just a plus).

 ### Borderline cases